yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 >> CALCULATION ORDER: The calculations are performed is this sequence (for all rows, or just the simulation row):
-    - Derive all rows required, and/or required within other rows (irrespective of always hide / GroupID filter)
+    - Derive all rows required, and/or required within other rows (irrespective of always hide / GroupID filter) (this includes hunting for 'free' variables referred to in other formulas, or UOR chains that require this row)
-    - (unless used within other rows) skip any 'always hide' rows
+    - (unless used within other rows / formulas) skip any 'always hide' rows
-    - (unless used within other rows) skip any rows filtered out by GroupID
+    - (unless used within other rows / formulas) skip any rows filtered out by GroupID
     - Calculate raw balances for derived rows/accounts, including recursive sub accounts for autosum rows
     - Convert calculated balances to target currency
     - Iterate over each row/calculation, apply any average/by calculations
-    - Iterate over each row/calculation, apply any row maths calculations specified
+    - Iterate over each row/calculation, apply any row maths calculations (rmc) specified
     - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations..
-Iterate the whole UOR chain
+Iterate the whole UOR chain Calculate pum into UOR result during processing...
+    - >> results before this point will be stored within the 'tag' variables for formulas - see next step <<
+    - Iterate over each row/calculation, apply any formula (for)
-    - Iterate over each row/calculation, apply any final maths calculation specified
+    - Iterate over each row/calculation, apply any format display adjustments (fda)
-    - Lastly, if 'Format as %' AND *100 are selected, then multiply result by 100.
+    - If *100 is selected, then multiply displayed result by 100

-    NOTE: Format as %, Disable Currency Formatting, Hide Decimal Places only affect the final display, not calculations ... although 'Hide Decimal Places' can cause rounding to be triggered when 'auto-hide row when balance=X' is specified... but this only affects the hide logic and final display.
+    NOTE: Format as %, Disable Currency Formatting, Hide Decimal Places only affect the display, not calculations ... although 'Hide Decimal Places' can cause rounding to be triggered when 'auto-hide row when balance=X' is specified... but this only affects the hide logic and format display.
 The calculated result is not impacted.

-    WARNING: Rows that are used within other rows are ALWAYS calculated, irrespective of hide/GroupID filter
+    WARNING: Rows that are used within other rows / formulas are ALWAYS calculated, irrespective of hide/GroupID filter
              >> be mindful of the CPU / speed impact of non-displayed rows especially when using parallel calculations!

+    WARNING: Formulas only reference the results from above.
+They never include the results from other formulas To make a 'this-row' only adjustment, only use a formula, and do not use PUM.

 >> DECIMAL PRECISION: Whilst only 2 decimal places will/can be displayed (according to your currency's decimal setting),
-                      full decimal precision will be stored internally, and this internal value will be used for maths functions that operate on the row's calculated result (e.g. average by, maths UOR, final maths calculations...
+                      full decimal precision will be stored internally, and this internal value will be used for maths functions that operate on the row's calculated result (e.g. average by, RMC, UOR, PUM, FOR, FDA)..

 >> ROUNDING:
-Rounding is only performed on the final / displayed result when 'Hide Decimal Places' is selected.
+Rounding is only performed on the displayed result when 'Hide Decimal Places' is selected.
 The internal number is never rounded, and full decimal precision is always preserved internally for onward UOR consumption.
 - Rounding of Java Double / Python float numbers can be problematic.
 Custom Balances calls Jython's round() method.
 This internally uses Java's BigDecimal class with the RoundingMode.HALF_UP mode (e.g. 0.5 should become 1.0).